 Introduction to Association in Java

-Association in Java is a relation or connection between two classes that set up through their Objects.
+Association in Java is a relation or connection between two classes set up through their Objects.
 The association represents that a class knows about another class and holds a reference to another class; it can be described as a “has-a” relationship because it implements in Java through the use of an instance field.
-The association relationship can be bi-directional, as each class having a reference to the other.
-Does association relationship represent how objects connect with each other? how they communicate with each other? and how they use each other’s functionality?
-An association relation can be four types, which are one-to-one, many-to-one, one-to-many and many-to-many.
+The association relationship can be bi-directional, as each class has a reference to the other.
+Does association relationship represent how objects connect with each other?
+How do they communicate with each other?
+And how do they use each other’s functionality?
+An association relation can be four types: one-to-one, many-to-one, one-to-many and many-to-many.

 Forms of Association in Java